The untranslated word in Genesis 2

 This article is for All Members

-Many of our English Bibles, including three of the five bestselling translations, have all chosen to make an intriguing omission from Genesis 2.
+Many of our English Bibles, including three of the six bestselling translations of 2024, the NIV (1st), NLT (4th), and CSB (6th), have all chosen to make an intriguing omission from Genesis 2.
 The Hebrew word haśādeh goes untranslated 4 times within the NIV, 3 times within the NLT, MSG, and VOICE, and twice in the CSB and TPT.

 Ha means "the," while śādeh means "field."